Data processing

 The healthcare organisation is the data controller, and Concentric Health is the data processor.

-Patient personal data used:
+Patient personal data processed:

 - Title, given name(s), and family name